NVIDIA-AI-IOT/scene-text-recognition/README.md

-# scene-text-recogntion
+# Scene Text Recognition

-> Real-time scene text recognition accelerated with NVIDIA TensorRT
+Real-time scene text recognition accelerated with NVIDIA TensorRT

+<img src="docs/README_images/ruler.gif" height=300/>
+<img src="docs/README_images/pringle_kirkland.gif" height=300/>

 Note: the following demos show a poor resolution due to conversion to gif.
 The real-time video application run with video_capture.py can display at your usb camera's full resolution and nearly the same fps as your camera's spec.
-<img src="docs/README_images/ruler.gif" height=300/>
-<img src="docs/README_images/pringle_kirkland.gif" height=300/>

 ## Quickstart